NCHRP Project 22-43: Implementation of MASH for Sign Supports, Breakaway Poles, and Work Zone Traffic Control Devices (Completed)

 The objective of this research is to develop guidelines for implementation of, and propose modification to, AASHTO MASH for sign supports, breakaway poles, and work zone traffic control devices, including examples to demonstrate the application of the proposed guidelines.

 The research includes developing testing protocols that are validated by crash simulations and testing for families of related devices within the following three groups: (1) sign supports, (2) breakaway poles, and (3) work zone traffic control devices.
-For the purposes of this research, a family of related devices is a set of similar devices within one of the three groups that shares the same critical characteristics controlling crashworthiness.
+For the purposes of this research, a family of related devices is a set of similar devices within one of the three groups that share the same critical characteristics controlling crashworthiness.

-MASH Crashworthiness of Luminaire Poles (Phases V-VI)
+NCHRP Project 17-105: MASH Crashworthiness of Luminaire Poles (Research in Progress)

 BACKGROUND